tim-geier/opencart/README.md

 # OpenCart

+## README

+This version adds support for hosting providers with no GLOB_BRACE support, e.g. Strato.

 ## Overview

 OpenCart is a free open source ecommerce platform for online merchants.
 OpenCart provides a professional and reliable foundation from which to build a successful online store.